Streaming in Everyday Life

 Compared to TVs and PCs, tablets carry a “halo of goodness” that reduces negative feelings of over-use, addiction, and time-wasting.

 The Rhythm of engagement

 In an internal project exploring how media companies engage their customers with streaming content, we learned that viewers are sensitive to the rhythm of engagement.
 They seek emotional space in some moments and direct engagement in others.
-Spaciousness after a story's end, for instance, allows people to disengage, relax, reflect, and sometimes savor the content they just viewed.
+Spaciousness after a story's end, for instance, allows calm, contemplative viewers a chance to disengage, relax, reflect, and sometimes savor the content they just viewed.
 We concluded that media companies should explore the rhythm of engagement that suits their customers' needs.